-Various forms of structural analysis have been carried out on the OE Buoy and other wave energy converters to date, however an analysis in both static and dynamicload conditions on a model of this scale has not been possible in previous studies.
-The results of this study serve as a significant step forward towards achieving the best conclusive design to optimise the LCOE of massproducing the OE Buoy.
+Various forms of structural analysis have been carried out on the BBD Buoy and other wave energy converters to date, however an analysis in both static and dynamic load conditions on a model of this scale has not been possible in previous studies.
+The results of this study serve as a significant step forward towards achieving the best conclusive design to optimise the LCOE of massproducing the BBD Buoy.
 While some objectives were met with shortcomings, there are a number of key takeaways from this study moving forward:

-- While the 3-2-1 constraint model did not replicate the constraint behaviour of the OE Buoy in operation, the stresses observed at the constraints as well as the distribution of stress throughout the hull was a good representation of the behaviour of mooring supported models. - When modelling back loading on the three-point mooring supported OE Buoy in FEA, the bow constraints should be released in the direction of the load to best replicate the behaviour of the mooring system. - Back loading of the OE Buoy under mooring constraints induced significant localised stress points at the front of the curved plant room wall.
-This was consistent for both mooring support layouts. - Side loading for both Hawaii and Scotland load conditions resulted in failure across all models in localised stress points at constraints.
-Failure in the three-point mooring supported models occurred at all mooring constraints simultaneously.
-In the four-point bridle mooring model, the x-y bow constraints reach failure before the stern constraints, and the stern mooring supports fail first when the bow constraints are released in the y direction. - The four-point mooring system provided better distribution of stress in the system, as well as yielding considerably lower peak stresses at constraints than the three-point mooring system. - The proposed locations of the bow moorings in the four-point mooring system coincide with the lifting points for transport of the OE Buoy which were suggested to be reinforced by a WEDUSEA study as they reached failure under lifting loads.
-Should a four-point bridle mooring system be employed, locating the bow mooring supports at these lifting points would avoid the need to reinforce a third location on the bow for a three-point mooring system. - The models employing a composite S-glass/S235 steel hull displayed no significant change in maximum stresses or distribution of stress during back loading, however exhibited a 25% reduction in maximum stress and an improved distribution of stress during side loading. - The models developed in this study yielded localised stresses which would have induced failure in the alternative lightweight materials.
-The limitations of the modelling software meant that these materials could not be employed in less stress-concentrated regions away from localised stress points, however the use of these lighter alternatives may be possible through further analysis by reinforcing localised stress points. - The results of the modal analysis found that in a three-point mooring support layout the natural frequency of the OE Buoy is likely to reside around 6.67 Hz, which results in a period of 0.15 s.
+- While the 3-2-1 constraint model did not replicate the constraint behaviour of the Buoy in operation, the stresses observed at the constraints as well as the distribution of stress throughout the hull was a good representation of the behaviour of mooring supported models. - When modelling back loading on the three-point mooring supported Buoy in FEA, the bow constraints should be released in the direction of the load to best replicate the behaviour of the mooring system. - Back loading of the device under mooring constraints induced significant localised stress points at the front of the curved plant room wall.
+This was consistent for both mooring support layouts. - The four-point mooring system provided better distribution of stress in the system, as well as yielding considerably lower peak stresses at constraints than the three-point mooring system. - The models employing a composite S-glass/S235 steel hull displayed no significant change in maximum stresses or distribution of stress during back loading, however exhibited a 25% reduction in maximum stress and an improved distribution of stress during side loading. - The models developed in this study yielded localised stresses which would have induced failure in the alternative lightweight materials.
+The limitations of the modelling software meant that these materials could not be employed in less stress-concentrated regions away from localised stress points, however the use of these lighter alternatives may be possible through further analysis by reinforcing localised stress points. - The results of the modal analysis found that in a three-point mooring support layout the natural frequency of the BBD Buoy is likely to reside around 6.67 Hz, which results in a period of 0.15 s.
 It is possible that a wave slam event could have an impact duration of this length and induce resonance, causing extreme stress and deformation.